creedmangrum/anti_charity/README.md

     $ python manage.py db upgrade

-In order to log in using SSO locally, your server must be running on the "kyruus.com".
-To do this, edit your `/etc/hosts` file and add the following:

-    # Localhost alias for SSO
-    127.0.0.1   lcl.kyruus.com

 To run the app, simply:

     $ python manage.py runserver

-The app will be available at `lcl.kyruus.com:5000`
+The app will be available at `localhost:5000`

 If you need a shell and have the app initialized simply run: